amancevice/yake/README.md

 So why use `yake` for your Lambda functions?

-#### Zero Dependencies

-`yake` does not depend on any other gems, using the Ruby stdlib only.
-This helps keep your Lambda packages slim & speedy.

 #### Event Logging

 By default, the `handler` function wraps its block in log lines formatted to match the style of Amazon's native Lambda logs sent to CloudWatch.
 Each invocation of the handler will log both the _input event_ and the _returned value_, prefixed with the ID of the request: